-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and Interpretations Issued by the IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
 The consolidated financial statements have been prepared on a historical cost basis, except for investments at fair value through other comprehensive income and defined benefit plans where plan assets are measured at fair value.

 The preparation of the consolidated financial statements in conformity with IFRS requires the use of certain critical accounting estimates and requires management to exercise its judgement in the process of applying the Group's accounting policies.
-It also requires the use of assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of income and expenditure during the reporting period.
+It also requires the use of assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of income and expenditure during the reporting period.
 Actual results may differ from these estimates.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 3.